mattbarker016/jukeboxd/README.md

 # Jukeboxd New Hire Document

 Welcome to **Jukeboxd**, the best way to record your listening habits!
-We’re so lucky to have you onboard to help us ship our brand-new iOS app.
-Here's a taste of what it should look like!
+We’re so lucky to have you on board to help us ship our brand-new iOS app.
+Here's a taste of what it will look like!

 <br/>
 <p align="center">